Order-Constrained Spectral Causality for Multivariate Time Series: Experimental Results

 \section{Experimental Results}

-This section presents two complementary sets of experiments designed to examine the theoretical and practical implications of the proposed order-constrained spectral framework.
+This section presents two complementary sets of experiments designed to examine the theoretical and practical implications of the proposed order-constrained spectral framework, followed by a unified discussion of the empirical findings.

-First, a controlled simulation study is used to empirically examine the geometric and inferential properties established in Section~\ref{sec:framework}.
-The simulation design is not intended to optimize empirical performance, but rather to isolate specific aspects of the causal functional, including: (i) calibration of the shift-based randomization test; (ii) the distinction between edge-dominated and bulk-dominated causal effects; (iii) sensitivity to the rank of cross-series dependence; (iv) detection of nonlinear directional dependence beyond linear Granger causality; and (v) robustness to conditioning and latent confounding.
+Section~\ref{subsec:simulations} presents a controlled simulation study that isolates specific aspects of the causal functional, including calibration of the shift-based randomization test, the distinction between edge-dominated and bulk-dominated causal effects, sensitivity to the rank of cross-series dependence, detection of nonlinear directional dependence beyond linear Granger causality, and robustness to conditioning and latent confounding.
+These experiments provide direct empirical confirmation of the theoretical properties established in Section~\ref{sec:framework}, particularly the spectral distribution extension (Section~\ref{subsec:spectral_extension_core}), the impossibility results for edge-based methods (Section~\ref{subsec:impossibility-quantitative}), and the distinctness beyond linear predictability (Section~\ref{subsec:granger}).

-Second, a large-scale empirical study of global financial markets illustrates how the framework operates in a realistic high-dimensional setting.
-This application focuses on system-level, time-varying directional causal organization, emphasizing interpretability, stability, and scalability rather than estimation of dense predictive networks or pairwise causal effects.